 Participants

 Thirty-three participants (26 females, age 19-41 years, mean age 23.4 years; 7 males, age 20-36 years, mean age 25.0 years) took part in the experiment.
 We excluded 11 participants from the analysis as they failed to complete the experiment or made no response in at least one block.
+As this was an online experiment, we expected dropouts and have no reason to believe that the missing data is not random.
+It is most likely that participants dropped out at random.
 The resulting sample consists of 22 participants (16 females, age 19-41 years, mean age 23.7 years; 6 males, age 20-36 years, mean age 25.7 years).
 The online repository contains data for all participants with exclusion criteria and a list of excluded participants coded in the analysis script for the sake of replicability of our analyses.

 Participants were recruited through advertisements posted around the University of Bamberg and were instructed to participate in the experiment only if they spoke German at a native level to fulfill the requirements to deeply understand the German homonyms in the entire range of meanings.
 All procedures were in accordance with the national ethical standards on human experimentation and with the Declaration of Helsinki of 1975, as revised in 2008.
 The study was in full accordance with the ethical guidelines of the University of Bamberg and was approved by an umbrella evaluation for psychophysical testing of the university ethics committee (Ethikrat) on 18 August 2017.
 Informed consent was obtained from all observers prior to each experimental session.
 All participants had normal or corrected-to-normal vision and normal color vision, all tested by standard tests in situ, and were naïve to the purpose of the study.
 For their participation, observers received course credit within the framework of a mandatory module of research participation in accordance with the standards of the University of Bamberg.